 This ‘inevitable messiness’ of real life was a theme that the Los Angeles architecture critic Nicolai Ourousoff would return to thirty years later.
 Reviewing a retrospective of Richard Neutra’s work in 1997, Ourousoff observed that whereas the architect’s houses ‘…once suggested a perfectly ordered world, one where the curtains are drawn back to reveal children playing quietly on soft rugs, chaste couples sipping cocktails, where the curling smoke from a cigarette dissolves into a beautiful dreamscape’, We now know that ‘…behind these large plate-glass windows couples cheat, kids do drugs, and cigarettes can kill.
 In an age where the layers of privacy are constantly being stripped away, Neutra's houses have become more like emblems of voyeurism.’
 [Ourousoff 1997, Los Angeles Times].

 Ourosoff proceeds to draw parallels between this ‘perfect compositional order of the work and the imperfection of life’ by citing the use of Neutra’s Lovell Health House in L.A.
 Confidential as perfect casting – owned as it is by ‘refined peddler of porn’ Pierce Pratchett (David Straithairn): ‘The house's slick, meticulous forms seem the perfect frame for that kind of power.
+Spanish revival just doesn't have the necessary bite.’
+Here, Ourosoff is clearly referring to another villainous house from the movies – the Spanish Revival home of Phyllis Diterichson and her husband in Billy Wilder’s noir classic Double Indemnity (1944).
+In further comments of the Spanish revival style in his short critical review of the film from World Film Locations: Los Angeles, writer Jez Conolly points to the numerous portents of imprisonment that abide in this ‘California Spanish house everyone was nuts about.
+In comments on the film’s protagonist, Walter Neff and Phyllis Dietrichson, he writes: ‘…the bars of the wrought iron staircase that Dietrichson sweeps down to greet Neff that first time, the ball-and-chain of her anklet that we see in close-up, the light filtering through the venetian blinds.
+In every sense Neff is a dead man walking (and talking – his confessional Dictaphone recording is the narrative’s framing device) and the Dietrichson house is as much a mausoleum as it is a jailhouse.’
+(Conolly 2011: 14).

-Spanish revival just doesn't have the necessary bite.’Appearing both in day and night-time scenes, the open expansiveness of the space and the split level linear form of the house lends itself well to the multi-layered, nuanced narrative of this modern film noir.
+In contrast to this, Neutra’s Lovell Health House is diametrically opposed.
+Appearing both in day and night-time scenes, the open expansiveness of the space and the split level linear form of the house lends itself well to the multi-layered, nuanced narrative of this modern film noir.

 Photo_1: Detective ‘Bud’ White approaches the residence of Pierce Pratchett with suspicion